1. Witness Italian folklore and the Celebration of La Befana

 4. It’s carnival time!
 Enjoy Fantastic floats at Viareggio

-(end of January through to end of February)
+(dates vary but usually between the end of January through to end of February)

 The seaside town of Viareggio in the Province of Lucca (not too far from all of our properties) holds one of Italy’s biggest carnivals which dates back to 1873.
 The event draws thousands of visitors of all ages, who come to see both the spectacular floats and parades which take place over a series of weekends.

 The big draw is the giant papier mâché figures which adorn the floats many of which are mechanized and dance above the crowds.
 The carnival is both an adult and children’s affair which runs throughout the afternoon and into the night with parties and festivities up to the early hours.
 Dressing up in costume is not obligatory but you may feel more at home if you wear a festive carnival mask, neon coloured wig or a silly hat all of which can be bought at one of the many carnival stalls.

 The preparations for the event take place throughout the whole year and is very much part of the culture of the town.
 People travel from all over Tuscany and Italy to witness this colourful and fun event.